Chorale-Corpus/Goudimel_C/README.md

 ## External, Original Source, 1564

+Claude Goudimel's contribution (1564) is to add harmonies to an existing "Genevan Psalter".
+The melody-only version dates from 1539.
+The text is a "metrical" French version of the psalm texts by Clément Marot and Théodore de Bèze (1519-1605).

-The source for this transcription is the earliest available on IMSLP:
+The source for this transcription of the Goudimel is the earliest available on IMSLP:
 [the 2nd edition, of 1564, here](https://imslp.org/wiki/150_Pseaumes_de_David,_1564_(Goudimel,_Claude))
 This leads to two files for the:
 - [first half here (1-68)](https://s9.imslp.org/files/imglnks/usimg/f/f2/IMSLP498673-PMLP572700-Les_Pseaumes_mis_en_rime_1565_Goudimel_Claude_btv1b525015926_1-68.pdf)